notmaj0r/CheatRunner/README.md

 CheatRunner is **not a jailbreak**, **not an exploit**, and **not a tool for stock/retail consoles**.

-It only works when your PS5 is already jailbroken and already has the needed environment running.
+It only works when your PS5 is already jailbroken and already has the required homebrew/payload environment running.

 CheatRunner does **not** provide: